Falc0n2k/jaffa/README.md

 ## Contributing and Forking

-*Jaffa* is open source and released under the MIT License, and contributions to the code base are welcome and encouraged.
+*Jaffa* is open source and released under the MIT License, and contributions to the code are welcome.
 Find [more information about contributing here](CONTRIBUTING.md).

 ## Copyright & License